icebob/moleculer-java-site/src/broker.md

 [Read more about Moleculer Runner](runner.html).
 :::

-## ServiceBrokerConfig options
+## Configuration options

-List of all available broker options:
+List of all available `ServiceBrokerConfig` options:

 | Name | Type | Default | Description |
 | ------- | ----- | ------- | ------- |